Skip to content

 More Choice of Substrates

-One of the many advantages digital printing provides is choosing from a wide range of digital substrates.
-With offset printing, substrates make up on average 30% of the cost of the job.
+One advantage of digital printing is choosing from a wide range of digital substrates.
+With offset printing, substrates make up, on average 30% of the cost of the job.
 With digital printing, the cost of the substrate in the overall job is minuscule.
 This allows for more choices than ever before.
 And that’s a good thing for marketers and businesses.

 Equipment cost